microsoft/nn-Meter/docs/usage.md

 ### How the demo works

-Refer to [nni doc](https://nni.readthedocs.io/en/stable/nas.html) for how to perform NAS by NNI.
+Refer to [NNI Doc](https://nni.readthedocs.io/en/stable/nas.html) for how to perform NAS by NNI.

 To support latency-aware NAS, you first need a `Strategy` that supports filtering the models by latency.
 We provide such a filter named `LatencyFilter` in NNI and initialize a `Random` strategy with the filter: